joelmeili/DifferentialRegulation/README.md

 # DifferentialRegulation

-This is my GitHub repository where I store the files containing the code used to generate the analyses used in my master's thesis.
+This GitHub repository serves as an archive for my master's thesis: Differential regulation.

 ## Abstract